-The total quantity of test samples shall be a minimum in conformance with Table 9-3 (for IPD) or Table 9-4 Table 9-5 (for EPD).
+The total quantity of test samples shall be a minimum in conformance with Table 9-3 (for IPD) or Table 9-4 and Table 9-5 (for EPD).

+The number of samples per subgroup can be increased, but all samples have to follow the complete test sequence.
+The only aim is to allow for possible losses of qualification samples e.g. mishandling while maintaining the minimum required number.

 ECSS-E-ST-20-08_0090722

 The qualification tests shall be divided into subgroups of tests, and the samples assigned to a subgroup subjected to the tests in that subgroup in the sequence specified.